Luca14797/BIGProject2020/README.md

 * **tweet_text**: text of the tweet
 * **labels_str**: list of 3 labels, as a string

-The dataset is saved inside a Dataframe which is partitioned according to the number of currently active worker nodes according to the following formula: ```((numExecutors * executorCore) * replicationFactor)```.
+The dataset is saved inside a Dataframe which is partitioned according to the number of cores available in the cluster according to the following formula: ```numClusterCores * replicationFactor```.
 This is done to reduce execution times as each worker in the cluster works on a subset of the original dataset.
-For example, if the cluster contains 3 workers, the dataset is divided into 12 parts.
+For example, if the cluster contains 3 slave nodes with 2 cores for each node and the replication factor is 2, the number of partitions of the Dataframe is 12.

 The Bag-of-Word is created by first dividing the texts into single words and then calculating the frequency of the terms, i.e. the number of times a word appears in the text.